-This is a particularly tough call, since new pastry shops are opening up all the time, but here are a few classic outlets where not even the snootiest gourmands will turn their noses up.
+This is a particularly tough call, since new pastry shops open frequently, but here are a few classics where not even the snootiest gourmands will turn up their noses.

 * Arnaud Larher, 93 rue de Seine, 6th arrond. (https://arnaudlarher.com; 01-43-29-38-15; Métro: Odéon or Mabillon), is a gateaux and chocolate wiz, with everything made by hand.
 Try the chocolate éclair; it’s a dream.